-Building Management Systems business is a global leader in the connected buildings space and maintains a leadership position in India with the widest range of building automation technologies.
-The solutions and products of this business are already present across multiple verticals in India, which include large mission-critical facilities, government infrastructure like airports, stadiums, metro stations, IT, residential, industrial and hospitality buildings.
-Building Management Systems has a diverse business portfolio comprising of building control solutions and global field devices.
+The Building Management Systems business is a global leader in the building automation space and maintains a leadership position in India.
+With a wide range of building automation offerings, including Healthy Buildings and HVAC applications, the business is already present across multiple verticals in India.
+These include large mission-critical facilities like pharma, healthcare, and government infrastructure such as airports, stadiums, metro stations, as well as IT, residential, industrial and hospitality.
+Building Management Systems has a diverse business portfolio comprising of Building Control Solutions and Global Field Devices.